-The third component of Wilson's theoretical model relates to the manifestation of information-seeking behaviour.
-As discussed in the literature review above, previous studies have shown that social media facilitates incidental information acquisition [20][21].
-The current study shows that, in relation to job Mowbray, J. & Hall, H. (2020 in press).
-Using social media during job search: The case of 16-24 year olds in Scotland.
-Journal of Information Science.

-search, information-seeking on social media also involves both passive acquisition and active search.
+The third component of Wilson's theoretical model relates to the manifestation of information seeking behaviour.
+As discussed in the literature review above, previous studies have shown that social media facilitates incidental information acquisition [20,21].
+This study shows that, in relation to job search, information seeking on social media also involves both passive acquisition and active search.
 Regarding the former, jobseekers who have connected with organisations, or are members of relevant groups, passively consume content that can be useful for job search.
 Young people also receive information from personal contacts, sometimes via private messages, that has been sourced on social media.
 This is an important finding, as it demonstrates the effectiveness of digital technologies as communication tools, and their impact on the propagation of information throughout social structures.
 This benefit of social media has not been found in previous studies of job search, and therefore is a novel contribution of this work.

 As discussed in the literature review above, career researchers cite the pressing need to foster a digitally literate workforce [40].
-It is therefore crucial to understand the nature of active information-seeking on social media during job search.
-For the first time, the findings here have shown that Facebook, Twitter, and LinkedIn are used in various ways by young jobseekers.
-Key examples include researching companies, searching for job adverts, and contacting people directly to ask for information.
+It is therefore crucial to understand the nature of active information seeking on social media during job search.
+For the first time, the findings here have shown that Facebook, Twitter and LinkedIn are used in various ways by young jobseekers.
+Key examples include researching companies, searching for job adverts and contacting people directly to ask for information.
 These are valuable insights into the diverse role of social media as information sources, which can be expanded in future research.
 However, it should be borne in mind that the results here also show that only a small proportion of 16-24 year olds think of social media as their main source of employment-related information.
-Additionally, only a minority use them more than a few times during job search.
-This gives a clear indication that, although tools like Facebook, Twitter, and LinkedIn provide a clear function to young people seeking employment, they are mostly used as supplementary information resources.
+In addition, only a minority use them more than a few times during job search.
+This gives a clear indication that, although tools like Facebook, Twitter and LinkedIn provide a clear function to young people seeking employment, they are mostly used as supplementary information resources.

+5.4.
 Social media and job search: context of information need

 Wilson's model highlights the importance of context as a means of understanding subsequent information behaviour.
 A notable finding in this study is that most of the contextual variables only account for small differences in behaviour.
-Therefore it is likely that other undetected factors have a stronger relationship with Facebook, Twitter, or LinkedIn use by jobseekers.
+Therefore, it is likely that other undetected factors have a stronger relationship with Facebook, Twitter or LinkedIn use by jobseekers.
 For example - as indicated by the qualitative findings - the type of job industry could be an influential factor.
 Even still, the quantitative findings do provide some insight.
-Previous research has shown that using social media for job search is associated with higher education levels [38], and also that younger jobseekers are more likely to use Facebook than LinkedIn when seeking employment information [37].
-The results presented here broadly support these earlier findings, whilst providing a more nuanced picture.
+Previous research has shown that using social media for job search is associated with higher education levels [38] and also that younger jobseekers are more likely to use Facebook than LinkedIn when seeking employment information [37].
+The results presented here broadly support these earlier findings, while providing a more nuanced picture.
 They reveal that 16-24 year olds seeking jobs of higher occupational status - closely associated with higher education levels - are more likely to use Twitter and LinkedIn for job search than those seeking jobs of lower status, but that the difference in use between these groups is not profound.
 They also show that user trends are slightly different for Facebook.
 Facebook is used more than Twitter and LinkedIn by young jobseekers who have low educational attainment and are willing to accept almost any job.
 This could imply that there are more jobs of lower status and/or word-of-mouth vacancies posted on Facebook, compared with the other two platforms.
-Indeed, the qualitative findings indicate that Facebook groups are useful for young people seeking work in industries with informal recruitment processes.
+Indeed, the